 In light of yesterday’s events, there is undoubtedly a lot to say.
 I was silent for an entire day yesterday, thinking.
 I had hoped that the worldwide trend towards nationalism and isolationism would not manifest itself powerfully enough to claim the 2016 US presidential election.

-Yet, I had also resigned to the realisation that in that case, said reality would be completely ignored by the victor, only making matters worse for society in the long run.
-In conclusion, and in hindsight, it seems like this was the only possible wake up call left.
+Yet, I had resigned myself to the realisation that if this did happen, reality would be completely ignored by the victor.
+In hindsight, it seems like this might be the only possible wake up call.